Alexander Lindsay, 25th Earl of Crawford: Life

-Lindsay died in 1880 in Florence, Italy and his coffin was brought home for burial in a new family crypt at Dunecht House, near Aberdeen.
+Lindsay died in 1880 aged 68 in Florence, Italy and his coffin was brought home for burial in a new family crypt at Dunecht House, near Aberdeen.
 Some time afterwards the body was stolen and eventually recovered from a shallow grave 14 months later.
-A monument marks where the body was found at Dunecht but the Earl's remains were buried again in the family vault in Wigan.
+A monument marks where the body was found at Dunecht but the Earl's remains were reburied in the family vault in Wigan.
 A local poacher was convicted of grave robbing.

 Lindsay was succeeded by his son James Lindsay, 26th Earl of Crawford.

 Marriage and children

 On 23 July 1846 Crawford married Margaret Lindsay, daughter of Lt Gen James Lindsay and sister of Robert James Loyd-Lindsay VC KCB, 1st and last Baron Wantage of Lockinge.
 They had 7 children: